datasingularity/landing/README.md

 # Deploying

-Commit your changes to `master` branch
+Merge your feature branch to `master`.